ted-spence-avalara/developer-dot/resources/digitaledition.md

 <img src="/public/images/crushdc_digital.png" width="512" height="171" alt="CRUSHDC 2018 Digital Edition" />

-CRUSH Digital Edition allows accounting professionals to access some of the expert content available at this year’s premier event for transaction tax professionals, CRUSH DC.
-Join one of our many webinars presented by industry experts and Avalara leadership on topics related to sales tax compliance and future trends, as well as tips and techniques on how to bring more value to client relationships and build your compliance practice.
-For each webinar you attend, you’ll also earn free CPE credit.
-CRUSH Digital Edition is a sample of what you could experience if you were joining us at CRUSH DC, including webinars on state and local tax regulation updates, managing an audit, and compliance for ecommerce or omnichannel environments.
-The largest tax compliance conference of its kind, CRUSH brings together the experts, technology, and peers to provide support for all aspects of your compliance.
+CRUSH Digital Edition gives accounting professionals access just some of the expert content available at this year’s premier live event for transaction tax professionals, CRUSH DC.
+Join one of our many webinars presented by industry experts as shown on the list below, and get free CPE credit for each webinar.

 **Join our CRUSH Digital Edition webinar series to learn more about these hot topics:**